-The Academic Laboratory training includes the preparation, execution and documentation of experiments at the university, which exceed the demands of practical tutorials in terms of level of abstraction.
+The Academic Laboratory training includes the preparation, execution and documentation of experiments at the university which exceed the demands of practical tutorials in terms of level of abstraction.
 Academic Laboratory trainings are often carried out in a laboratory setting.
 The preparation for the Academic Laboratory training is conducted according to the experiment description and generally includes literature or exercises connected to the experiment.
 The conduction of the experiment must be operated in accordance to experiment instructions.
 Your work must be documented in a laboratory journal.
-This documentation must contain the applied materials and methods, the results, an analysis and a discourse.
-At the Department of Computer Science, the Academic Lab module doesn’t really take place in a laboratory but consists of resolving a given problem with a hardware or software based solution and the analysis of the solution incorporating a database.
+This documentation must contain the applied materials and methods, the results, an evaluation and a discussion.
+At the Department of Computer Science, the Academic Lab module usually does not take place in a laboratory but consists of resolving a given problem with a hardware or software based solution and the analysis of the solution incorporating a database.

-The Academic Laboratory training is a non-graded achievement for which you will receive 5 ECTS points.
-Instead of doing one training worth a workload of 5 ECTS, you can also do two worth 2,5 ECTS.
+The Academic Laboratory training is a non-graded achievement for which you will receive 5 ECTS credits.
+Instead of doing one training worth 5 credits, you can also do two worth 2.5 credits each.

 All courses offered by the Faculty of Engineering and the Faculty of Science that are marked as “Praktikum” (practical training) in UnivIS and fulfil the above mentioned requirements are generally applicable for the Academic Laboratory training (if not stated otherwise, see below).
 You can search specifically for practical courses in UnivIS by selecting for “lecture list” on the search, clicking on “expert search” and searching “Praktikum” as the type of course.
 By selecting further criteria (e.g. faculty, language) you can specify your search.

-- Here you can find a list of previous practical courses used as Academic Laboratory Training (status 20.05.2019)
+- Here you can find a list of previous practical courses used as Academic Laboratory Training (subject to changes).

-- Please note this list of courses that cannot be taken as Academic Laboratory training (status 20.05.2019)
+- Please note this list of courses that cannot be taken as Academic Laboratory training (subject to changes).

 - The above lists contain English-taught and German-taught courses – please consult UnivIS to find out more about the ones your interested in.